 Table 1.
-Project Construction Activities
+Project Construction Activities (Updated May 2015)

-For a complete description of the project, see Chapter 2, Project Description, of the Final EIR (July 22, 2013).
+For a complete description of the project, see Chapter 2, Project Description, of the Final EIR (July 22, 2013) and the PFM (December 18, 2014).

 The APMs and mitigation measures that apply to these project components are listed in Table 5, provided in Section 4 of this document.
 In general, the APMs and mitigation measures are applicable to all project components; however, certain mitigation measures are component-specific.